 Language policy plays a pivotal role in shaping ELT programs and sociolinguistic adaptation.
 In a nutshell, sociolinguistic adaptation may simply be considered the process by which the learner-user adjusts his language proficiency to accord to the communicative demands of the interaction he engages in, either in face-to-face or in technology-mediated (un)planned interactions.
 For teachers, sociolinguistic adaptation involves understanding and addressing the diverse linguistic backgrounds and communicative needs of their learners.
-This requires a flexible and inclusive approach to language teaching, where practitioners are not only proficient in English but also culturally aware and sensitive to the sociolinguistic environment is evident in the way language policies are interpreted and implemented at various levels, from state to classroom.
+This requires a flexible and inclusive approach to language teaching, where practitioners are not only proficient in English but also culturally aware and sensitive to the sociolinguistic dynamics of ELF.
+The intricate relationship between policy, practice, and the sociolinguistic environment is evident in the way language policies are interpreted and implemented at various levels, from state to classroom.
 So, key contemporary considerations for language policy in ELT should encompass L1 integration, target language variety, and the focus on speaking proficiency hand in hand with intelligibility, all of which are intimately connected to ELF.